-Delhi violence will be remembered for police’s failure to hold proper inquiry, says court
+Delhi violence will be remembered for police failure to conduct proper inquiry, says court

 Alam is the brother of former Aam Aadmi Party Councillor Tahir Hussain, who is in jail in connection with cases related to the Delhi violence, reported Live Law.

-Alam, Saifi and Shadab were booked on charges of rioting, unlawful assembly and theft during the violence in North East Delhi between February 23 and February 26 last year after clashes had broken out between supporters of the Citizenship Amendment Act and those opposing it.

-As many as 53 people had died and hundreds were injured in the violence.
+Alam, Saifi and Shadab were booked on charges of rioting, unlawful assembly and theft during the violence in North East Delhi between February 23 and February 26 last year.
+The violence had broken out between supporters of the Citizenship Amendment Act and those opposing it.
+As many as 53 people had died and hundreds were injured.

-During Thursday’s hearing, the court said that a large number of accused have been in custody for over one-and-a-half years just because the police was still filing supplementary chargesheets and the trial in their cases have not begun.
+During Thursday’s hearing, the court said that a large number of accused have been in custody for over one-and-a-half years just because the police were still filing supplementary chargesheets and the trial in their cases have not begun.

 The court noted that charges had been framed in only 35 cases of the 750 registered in connection with the riots.